NRS 205.080 is the Nevada law that prohibits possessing burglary tools. The statute states that people who have any tool commonly used for:

 Arrested for a crime?
 Call a lawyer for help...

-If you've been charged with 'possession of burglary tools' in Nevada, phone our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) to discuss your case for free.
+Charged with possession of burglary tools in Nevada?
+Phone our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673).
+We can discuss your case for free.

 We may be able to get the charges lessened or dismissed so your record stays clean.
 But if necessary, we are always prepared for trial to pursue an acquittal.